jegasus/scene-clicker/README.md

 # Changelog

 ## 0.0.8 - Released on 2021-03-10
-Added extra functionality: Use Ctrl+Click to Activate Scene and Alt+Click to Render the Scene Config Sheet
+Added extra functionality: Use Ctrl+LeftClick to Activate Scene and Alt+LeftClick to Render the Scene Config Sheet

 ## 0.0.7 - Released on 2021-01-10
 Added support to clicks on Journal links.
 Special thanks to [ruipin](https://github.com/ruipin) for his help troubleshooting!!!!